smwebstudio/web-scrap/readme.md

 * Dependencies managed through composer
 * Options for date range and article limit
 ### Dependencies
-- Basic understanding of PHP
 - PHP >= 7.1
 - PHP web server

 #### How to quickly setup
 * Ensure you have [composer](www.getcomposer.org) installed

-    * You can use composer (recommended) to create the project using `composer create-project smweb/web-scrapper:dev-master myproject`
+    * You can use composer (recommended) to create the project using `composer create-project smweb/web-scrapper:dev-master myproject`   (rename {myproject} to any)
     * or download the project in zip format [here](https://github.com/smwebstudio/web-scrap/archive/refs/heads/master.zip) and extract it to your http server.
 * In the root folder, run composer install
 * After dependencies are installed, run `php -S localhost:800` to start a server at the root folder.